 In the following image we can see that four locations are selected on Page 1

 When we move to the next page, according to sync slicer information, of these four selected locations should be displayed.
-Please check the live report here.
+Please check the live report at Restaurant Real Time Report

 One of the main reasons behind the success of PBI is custom visuals.
 Think of a scenario where you must show your data in the tree visualization format or in box and whisker plot.
 In other BI tools, you need to create the visualization from scratch thus taking a lot of time.
 But in Power BI you can make such as visual in few clicks.
 That is the beauty of custom visuals.
 There are many custom visuals available in the app source.
 Let me discuss few of the important custom visuals.

 - TreeViz: TreeViz represents your data in a tree–like structure.
 It is good when one wants to organize the data hierarchically.
 Expand the nodes to see the next level in hierarchy.
 We can add as many levels we want.